DigitalGrassroots/Digital-Grassroots/CONTRIBUTING.md

 ## What we're working on

-> Take a look at the issues in our [current milestone](https://github.com/DigitalGrassroots/Digital-Grassroots/issues) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!
+> Take a look at the issues in our [current milestone](https://github.com/DigitalGrassroots/Digital-Grassroots/issues) or head to our [good first bug](https://github.com/DigitalGrassroots/Digital-Grassroots/issues/10) to get started! :wink: :wink:

 ## How to submit changes